 28. White Island

-Where is it?
-Alamada, Cotabato
+Where: Alamada, Cotabato

 Camiguin keeps a lot of surprises, and one of these is White Island.
 However, it’s technically not an island but a sandbar.
 Experience a summery view with the powdery white sands, blue waters, and a pair of volcanoes.
 Never miss visiting this swimming paradise.